brianjychan/react-spotify-firebase-boilerplate/README.md

 - After installing the firebase CLI, make sure to run `firebase init` to create a `.firebaserc` file, which points your Firebase CLI (deploying functions, firestore/storage rules, etc.) to the right project.
 Note this might rewrite the `./functions` folder though.
 Learn more here: [Firebase CLI reference](https://firebase.google.com/docs/cli)

 ### Spotify
-- Retrieve your Spotify client ID and secret.
-Use the firebase CLI to upload this to your config
+- Retrieve your app's Spotify client ID and secret from the Spotify Developer Dashboard.
+Use the firebase CLI to upload these to your config as expected in `functions/src/Auth/config.ts`
-- Modify `functions/src/Spotify/config.ts` with the appropriate values
+- Modify the other values in `functions/src/Auth/config.ts` as appropriate
-- set the value of `LOGIN_CLOUD_FUNC` in `src/components/App/App.tsx` to the appropriate URL to your Cloud Function
+- Miror those values in `src/constants/auth.tsx`.
+Spotify expects these values to be identical between API calls when exchanging the code for the access and refresh tokens.

 ### Run